 Once your more-abstract digital circuit had been compiled into a less-abstract circuit that matched simpler silicon gate array elements, a second compiler was run, which figured out how to connect together logic elements in the silicon gate array in such a way as to implement your circuit.

-Once this mapping function was completed, yet another compiler was run to figure out the minimum number of metal connections connecting the output of one such silicon gate array element to the input of the next silicon gate array element such that the overall result perfectly matched your intended digital circuit functionality.
+When this mapping function was completed, yet another compiler was run to figure out the minimum number of metal connections connecting the output of one such silicon gate array element to the input of the next silicon gate array element such that the overall result perfectly matched your intended digital circuit functionality.

 To prove it, there were simulators that could run input-signal stimulus vectors and generate resulting output vectors on your original circuit.
 These same vectors could be tested against the circuit reimplemented on the simplified gate array elements, and if the results of the simulation were identical, you knew the implementation matched.